All-alive and merry; or, The London farthing post

 - Note

-Printer's name: "A. Merryman" is probably a pseudonym; printer possibly Abraham Ilive (cf. Wiles).
+Printer's name: "A. Merryman" is probably a pseudonym, possibly for the printer Abraham Ilive (cf. Wiles); imprint addresses vary slightly

-Some numbers aparently issued twice with somewhat different text, possibly for a country edition.
-Cf. Wiles.
+Some numbers aparently issued twice with somewhat different text; possibly piracies, but more likely to be provincial editions.
+Cf. Wiles

 - Uncontrolled note